 Key milestones/deadlines

-Deadline for uncontacted consumers: If customers do not receive an invitation from lender, they will have 12 months from scheme start to opt-in by contacting their lender.
+Deadline for uncontacted consumers: If customers do not receive an invitation from the lender, they will have 12 months from scheme start to opt-in by contacting their lender.

 Strategic considerations for firms